-You’ll want to take notes as we go deep into this issue, whether you’re the head of a neighborhood organization in need of new summer activity ideas or a parent arranging a birthday party with some yard space to spare.
+You’ll want to take notes as we go deep into this issue, whether you’re the head of a neighborhood organization needing new summer activity ideas or a parent arranging a birthday party with some yard space to spare.

-People are enthralled by these screens at any time of day or night!
+These screens enthrall people at any time of day or night!

-And the best part is that if you have the nacho budget, you can hold these events on a regular basis.
+And the best part is that you can hold these events regularly if you have the nacho budget.

 People remember people who once set up a large screen in their yard and invited everyone to come out!